Gary's Books For Writers

 In Gary's comic mystery novel, burned-out true crime writer, Jeff “Scotty” Scotland, spends his days winning imaginary arguments, defacing reviews of his books, and counting flowers on the wallpaper.
 But when his best friend, Molly, a nationally syndicated advice columnist, is murdered, he must get out of his pajamas and find the killer.

-The novel was inspired by Gary's own experience as one of 7 finalists (out of a field of 12,000) in the national search to find a replacement for advice columnist Ann Landers by the Chicago-Sun Times.
+The novel was inspired by Gary's own experience as one of 7 finalists (out of a field of 12,000) in the Chicago-Sun Times' national search and contest to find a replacement for advice columnist, Ann Landers.